wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Varied pricing

-[Varied pricing](https://support.wix.com/en/article/wix-bookings-understanding-price-options) allows businesses to charge for services based on different factors, such as staff member providing the service or the equipment needed.
+[Varied pricing](https://support.wix.com/en/article/wix-bookings-understanding-price-options) allows businesses to charge for services based on different factors, such as the staff member providing the service or the equipment needed.
 Wix Bookings supports custom pricing integrations through the [Pricing Integration service plugin](https://dev.wix.com/docs/rest/business-solutions/bookings/pricing/pricing-integration-spi/introduction), allowing you to implement dynamic pricing logic.

 ## Visitor

-Anyone who isn't registered as a member or hasn't logged in to the Wix site.
+Anyone who isn't registered as a [member](#member) or hasn't logged in to the Wix site.
 If a visitor creates a booking they're added as a [contact](https://dev.wix.com/docs/rest/crm/members-contacts/contacts/introduction) to the Wix site.
+Unlike members, visitors don't have persistent accounts and can't access member-only features.

 ## `WAITING_LIST` (booking status)